 - 15 ounce can refried beans

 - salt and pepper, to taste

-- shredded cheddar cheese, chopped onions and sour cream
+- shredded cheddar cheese, chopped onions, green onions sour cream

-Open cans of tomatoes, tomato sauce, kidney beans (do not rinse or drain) and refried beans, beef broth and dump those into the crock pot.
+- Open cans of tomatoes, tomato sauce, kidney beans (do not rinse or drain), refried beans, beef broth and dump those into the crock pot.
 Make sure you break up the refried beans a bit after putting those in the pot.